 Cell division and cell death are normal.
 This process is meant to replace old or damaged cells.
 Sometimes this can continue after it is supposed to stop.
 This extra growth can form a tumor.
 It is not clear exactly what causes these problems.
 It may be a mix of genes and the environment.

 Types of Brain Tumors

-- Primary brain tumors start in the brain or in the layers that surround it.
-It's the second most common type of cancer in children and adolescents.
+- Primary brain tumors start in the brain or in the layers around it.
+It is the second most common type of cancer in children and young adults.

 - Secondary brain tumors come from cancer in other parts of the body.
 Cancer cells break away from the original site.
 They travel to the brain in the bloodstream.
-They're known as metastatic tumors.
-Secondary tumors are always malignant.
+They are known as metastatic tumors.
+Secondary tumors are always cancerous.

-- Meningiomas —Tumors start in the layers that surround the brain and spinal cord.
+- Meningiomas —These tumors start in the layers around the brain and spinal cord.

 - Pituitary adenomas —The pituitary gland releases hormones.
-It's found at the base of the brain.
-Tumors start in the pituitary cells.
+It is found at the base of the brain.
+Tumors can start in the pituitary cells.

-General information about childhood brain and spinal cord tumors.
+Childhood brain and spinal cord tumors treatment overview (PDQ®)–patient version.
 National Cancer Institute website.
 Available at: https://www.cancer.gov/types/brain/patient/child-brain-treatment-pdq.
-Updated July 5, 2018.
-Accessed August 8, 2018.
+Accessed July 15, 2021.

 Meningioma.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/meningioma.
 Accessed July 13, 2021.

 Overview of brain tumors in children.
 Merck Manual Professional Version website.
 Available at: https://www.merckmanuals.com/professional/pediatrics/pediatric-cancers/overview-of-brain-tumors-in-children.
 Accessed July 15, 2021.